 Water chemistry in the tailings impoundment is similar to that of ground water that has been in contact with the Moenkopi Formation, and it has been difficult to determine if water chemistry in a particular well is due to influence from either of these two sources.
 In response to an increase in dissolved-solids content in well GE-2, in 2011 Simplot conducted a study of water chemistry from various sources with the goal of distinguishing leakage from the impoundment from Moenkopi ground water.
 Among the conclusions from this study was that water in the tailings impoundment, which is subjected to prolonged evaporation, is enriched in heavier stable isotopes of hydrogen and oxygen relative to ground water that is recharged relatively quickly from local precipitation, and protected from evaporation while it is underground.
 Isotopic analysis, therefore, offers a conclusive method to distinguish impoundment leakage from naturally-recharged ground water.
 Procedures to be followed after a monitor well is found to be out of compliance with permit protection levels have been modified to incorporate this conclusive test for impoundment leakage.
-As a permit condition, if protection levels are exceeded in a downgradient monitor well for four successive sampling events, Simplot Phosphates will evaluate whether the observed ground water chemistry is due to seepage from the tailings impoundment, using all available data and isotopic analysis if necessary.
+As a permit condition, if protection levels are exceeded in a down-gradient monitor well for four successive sampling events, Simplot Phosphates will evaluate whether the observed ground water chemistry is due to seepage from the tailings impoundment, using all available data and isotopic analysis if necessary.

 Simplot's 2011 investigation concluded that well GE-2 had not been affected by impoundment seepage, and therefore periods where the well yielded ground water with a higher dissolved-solids content were natural variation.
 Background mean and standard deviation were re-calculated using the entire period of record from this well, to account for this variation.
 New protection levels were derived from these statistics.
 Similar periodic variation was observed in well GE-5.
 Although isotopic analysis was not done for this well, the balance of major ions in its water does not resemble that in the tailings pond water.
-To confirm that phases of higher dissolved-solids content in these wells are not due to leakage from the tailings impoundment, as a permit condition, the next time that the protection levels from previous versions of this permit (derived from a phase of lower dissolved solids) are exceeded, Simplot will evaluate whether the water with higher dissolved solids content represents tailings impoundment leakage, using isotopic analyses if necessary.
+To confirm that phases of higher dissolvedsolids content in these wells are not due to leakage from the tailings impoundment, as a permit condition, the next time that the protection levels from previous versions of this permit (derived from a phase of lower dissolved solids) are exceeded, Simplot will evaluate whether the water with higher dissolved solids content represents tailings impoundment leakage, using isotopic analyses if necessary.
+Recent sampling events show that GE-2 and GE-5 are now in compliance.
+However, GE-3 is just slightly out of compliance and is now on the accelerated schedule of monthly monitoring.

-Ground water protection levels have been established for total phosphorus in this version of the permit.
+Ground water protection levels have been established for total phosphorus.
 Previously, protection levels were based on dissolved phosphorus, which requires filtering of the sample to remove particulate phosphorus.
 It is not known to what extent particulate phosphorus is transported in ground water, and establishing protection levels for total phosphorus is a conservative approach to evaluate potential transport of phosphorus in ground water, which could lead to discharge of phosphorus to surface water.
 Monitoring for this permit has shown that dissolved and total phosphorus do not differ greatly in ground water, and only differ slightly in tailings pond water.